Loading...

 AI Agents vs RPA ComparisonA practical comparison of AI agents and RPA for serious teams deciding where autonomy belongs, where deterministic automation still wins, and where the trust gap becomes the real decision.

-Promote governance as an operating system for approvals, review loops, and intervention thresholds rather than a policy binder.
+A governance path for approvals, review loops, and intervention thresholds that change runtime behavior.

 Primary reader: operator / executive sponsor